Bearer/bearer-rules/CONTRIBUTING.md

 Here are the basic steps to adding a new rule.

 1. Create a rule YAML file following the guide [here](https://docs.bearer.com/guides/custom-rule/)
-2. Add a folder of test data.
-This includes example code that should (or for "ok" cases, should not) trigger your new rule
+2. Add a directory of test data.
+This includes example code that should (or for "ok" cases, should not) trigger your new rule.
+See [here](https://github.com/Bearer/bearer-rules/ruby/lang/logger/testdata) for a simple Ruby example of a testdata directory.
 3. Run the test suite on your new rule, to generate snapshot data
 ```bash
   ./scripts/run-tests.sh path-to-rule-testdata-dir